NeverMendel/chrome-headless-screenshots/README.md

 ### Docker

-You can either build your own Docker image or you can use the pre-build one `nevermendel/chrome-headless-screenshots`
+You can either build your own Docker image or you can use the pre-built one `nevermendel/chrome-headless-screenshots` or `ghcr.io/nevermendel/docker-texlive-xetex`

 Build the Docker image: